kimdurante/gis-workshop-waml-template/index.md

  * Shapefile

-   Shapefiles have traditionally been the standard format for vector data and can be read by almost all GIS systems.
-Shapefiles are comprised of at least 3 parts with same prefix name the following extensions:    shp, dbf, shx.
-Other files, such as .prj or cpg may be present.
+   Shapefile is a widely-used format for vector data which can be read by almost all GIS systems.
+Shapefiles are comprised of at least 3 parts with same filename prefix and the following extensions: *.shp*, *.dbf*, *.shx*.
+Other files, such as *.prj* or *.cpg* may be present.
 All files must be saved in the same workspace (folder).

  * GeoTiFF
  * ArcGRID